-In a different sector, we built a position in retailer, Workman, after witnessing a meaningful shift in its business model as it expanded its product offering.
-Workman was founded in 1980 and today operates close to 840 franchised stores nationwide, with 15% market share.
-It is a trusted brand for value and durability.
+In a different sector, we built a position in a retailer after witnessing a meaningful shift in its business model as it expanded its product offering.
+This retailer was founded in 1980 and today operates close to 840 franchised stores nationwide, with 15% market share.
+Its brand is trusted for value and durability.